Screening for sickle cell and beta thalassaemia

 Afterwards.
 She was tested when she was born.
 Because having discovered that I had the trait, then when she was born I asked again if they could test her as well.

-So, just tell me a bit how that happened, you know, what the process was when, when you were asking for her to be tested.
-Did, was it, was it offered to you?
+So, just tell me a bit how that happened, you know, what the process was when you were asking for her to be tested.
+Was it offered to you?
 Or did you ask?

 No, I asked.
 It wasn't offered.
 But in which circumstances - perhaps they were checking anyway what her blood group was, and then I asked them to do it at the same time.
 I think it was the case for me that I was, I knew what my blood group was, but then I was told that they would check it anyway to make sure.
 And then I said, 'Well, why don't you do the sickle cell at the same time?'
 And it might well have been the same for her.
 But no-one offered it.